capaj/vscode-install-dependency-code-action/README.md

 Detects an import of a missing module and offers to install it via npm/yarn/pnpm using the quick fix command.

+Open up this link for video showing the extension in action:

 https://github.com/user-attachments/assets/73b502f8-a462-483a-b783-d2eed3a10690

  - shows error info when install fails